 EPAs will be assessed by an EPAO, or an IEPA on behalf of the EPAO, as they will have had no involvement in the management or training of the apprentice prior to the assessment.
-This is to ensure that the apprentice is assessed fairly and objectively as well as to guarantee a high quality apprenticeship.
+This is to ensure that the apprentice is assessed fairly and objectively, as well as to guarantee a high quality apprenticeship.

-Summary of roles and responsibilities
+End-point - summary of roles and responsibilities

-Assessor Role Employer representative Represents employer, i.e. works directly with the apprentice and may not be at a level that controls pay, projects, etc. Creates opportunities for the apprentice to carry out work and produce outcomes, supervising practical work as necessary Mentors the apprentice throughout the apprenticeship by: offering guidance and support ensuring that the apprentice adheres to Health and Safety at all times providing opportunities to network with others o developing the apprentice in any other way that he/she needs Supports the production of workplace evidence that shows how the apprentice has developed the skills, knowledge and behaviours described on the Apprenticeship Standard.
-Conducts an apprentice's professional reviews at least annually with support from the training provider Meets with training provider at least four times a year to discuss what apprentice is working on now, what they will be working on in the future, any improvements to focus on, etc. Signs off that an apprentice has consistently shown the behaviours listed in the Apprenticeship Standard throughout the apprenticeship Confirms that the apprentice is prepared for the EPA, with the support of the training provider Training Provider Registers and retains registration on the Education and Skills Funding Agency's (ESFA) Register of Apprenticeship Training Providers (RoATP) Delivers the on-programme training in bricklaying by mapping and assessing work against the Apprenticeship Standard Facilitates an apprentice's professional reviews at least annually by scheduling the reviews at the training provider and assisting the employer representative as necessary Works with the employer representative to carry out a continuous review of the evidence generated by the apprentice against the standard.
-Provides support and updates to the employer representative on progress of apprenticeship
+Assessor Role Employer representative Represents employer, i.e. works directly with the apprentice and may not be at a level that controls pay, projects, etc. Creates opportunities for the apprentice to carry out work and produce outcomes, supervising practical work as necessary.
+Mentors the apprentice throughout the apprenticeship by: offering guidance and support ensuring that the apprentice adheres to Health and Safety at all times providing opportunities to network with others developing the apprentice in any other way that he/she needs

+- Supports the production of workplace evidence that shows how the apprentice has developed the skills, knowledge and behaviours described on the Apprenticeship Standard. - Conducts an apprentice's professional reviews at least annually with support from the training provider. - Meets with training provider at least four times a year to discuss what apprentice is working on now, what they will be working on in the future, any improvements to focus on, etc. - Signs off that an apprentice has consistently shown the behaviours listed in the Apprenticeship Standard throughout the apprenticeship. - Confirms that the apprentice is prepared for the EPA, with the support of the training provider. - Potentially attend the oral questioning as part of the EPA.